MS in Integrative Pharmacology

 Students receive unique access to faculty from the Colleges of Veterinary, Human, and Osteopathic Medicine; receiving instruction from top researchers and experienced instructors.
 They often attend classes alongside PhD students, medical students, DVMs, and other post-graduates seeking advanced knowledge in biomedical research topics.

 Although the program is especially suited to those with some level of professional experience in laboratory research, all biology and chemistry graduates will benefit from this enriching course of study.
+Students in this program are required to complete PHM 832 - Applied Integrative Pharmacology Lab and earn a minimum of a 3.0 in this course.
+Students who opt to complete the applied project must also earn a minimum 3.0 in PHM 895.

 For more information,